Thursday, November 7th 2019, 9:15 am - Blustery, cold and snowy conditions on the Prairies put the region right into the heart of winter this week

-Multiple blasts of Arctic air will bring temperatures well below seasonal -- and well below zero -- to the Prairies this week.
-While the Arctic chill will relax its hold at times, for most, the frigid conditions will not be short-lived.
+Multiple blasts of Arctic air continue to bring temperatures well below seasonal -- and well below zero -- to the Prairies this week.
+While the Arctic chill will relax its hold by Friday, for most, the frigid conditions will not be short-lived.
 Temperatures more typical of mid-winter are expected to dominate the first half of November.
-We take a look at how cold it gets, and when the snow returns, below.
+We take a look at how cold it gets, and when some significant snow returns, below.

 Time to prepare for the season ahead!
 The Weather Network's Winter Forecast launches Monday, November 18.